gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "Because fuck you," I said.
 "I had a look at that Stonehenge project of yours.
 Those bots were supposed to remediate deep-sea mining damage.
-You could have burned just as much money doing that, but you couldn't do it, could you?
+It would have burned just as much money, but you couldn't do it, could you?
 You just couldn't bear the thought of being *helpful*.